joelbygger/cmake_proj/cmake_proj.md

 # About sanitizers

-For proper stack traces with line numbers *SAN_SYMBOLIZER_PATH must be available, the easiest way (in Ubuntu) is to have llvm installed, and not e.g. llvm-7.
-Then you can find 'llvm-symbolizer' instead of 'llvm-symbolizer-7'.
+For proper stack traces with line numbers *SAN_SYMBOLIZER_PATH must be available, the easiest way (in Ubuntu) is to have llvm installed (and not e.g. llvm-7).
+Then it will point to 'llvm-symbolizer' instead of 'llvm-symbolizer-7' and things will work smoothly.

 *SAN can be controlled with additional flags, see e.g. <https://github.com/google/sanitizers/wiki/AddressSanitizerFlags>.